• Skip to primary navigation

 Plus, the inclusion of eggs and milk/cream creates a luxurious consistency that coats each bite.

-What makes fonduta truly unique is its versatility.
+What makes fonduta unusual is its versatility.

 It can be enjoyed alone or with other dishes like pasta sauces or stuffed meats.